TimParrish/mySQL-REST-API/README.md

 # mySQL-REST-API

-Simple RESTful API for mySQL database
+Simple RESTful API for mySQL database.
+This was the first full-stack application and it was designed with the parameters for CSCI440: Databases at MSU.
+[The front-end built with ReactJS](https://github.com/TimParrish/database-front-end-web-app) uses the Axios package to make the HTTP requests back to this code using the ExpressJS server, mySQL and some supporting packages.
+The design lends itself to the project that I was assigned with the given constraints, future full-stack applications I build without the design constraints will look much different.

+The dataset used for this full-stack application was the [FBI Crime Statistics for 2015 and 2016](https://ucr.fbi.gov/crime-in-the-u.s/2016/crime-in-the-u.s.-2016/tables/table-2/table-2.xls#overview) with some expanded random data to meet the parameters of the assignment.

+Note: to install and start this API endpoint, a mySQL database with the approprite permissions and user accounts must be configured on the server first.
+The database credentials can be added to the databaseConnection variable near the top of the app.js file.

-From the root directory of this project
+From the root directory of this project: `npm install`
-`npm install`

-Once the project is installed, start the server:
+Once the project is installed, start the server: `node app.js`
-`node app.js`

-If updates are made to app.js, the server will need to be stopped and restarted with `node app.js`
+If updates are made to app.js, the server will need to be stopped and then restarted with `node app.js`

-TODO: create strings that will server as sql queries and take variables from the front end.

-select \* from STATES where statename="montana" AND crime = "larceny" select ? from STATES where statename= ?
-AND crime = ?

-let whatToPick
-let stateName
-let crimeType
+To test if the server is up and running (reguardless of if mySQL is hooked in yet), you can navigate to the default route of the web server of `127.0.0.1:443/` where the ip address this is running on is localhost.
+You should see a message appear in your web browser confirming the server is up and running. `Default route hit, the server is up an running`

+This REST API has the following endpoints when linked with an appropiate database:

+* `/nationalAggregateTotal/:year`
+* `/violent/:crime/:stateName/:dataYear`
+* `/non-violent/:crime/:stateName/:dataYear`
+* `/violentMaxData/:crime/:year`
+* `/violentMinData/:crime/:year`
+* `/nonViolentMaxData/:crime/:year`
+* `/nonViolentMinData/:crime/:year`
+* Default route `/`

+For the given data set:

+Violent crimes:
+* Murder_manslaughter
+* Aggrevated_assult
+* Robery
+* Rape

+Non-violent crimes:
+* Burglary
+* Larceny_theft
+* Motor_vehicle_theft